What Color Lens is Best For Ski Goggles? Helpful Guide.

 Mirrored lenses can come in any color on the outside and mainly just look stylish.
 This coating, known as a “Revo coating,” is applied to the outside of the lens.
 It doesn’t affect the color you see from the inside of the goggles.
 For example, a blue mirrored lens looks blue on the outside, but you might see yellow or orange when you look through it.

-Lens VLT
+What is Lens VLT

 What are Photochromic Lenses?